BOOK MANUSCRIPT & DISSERTATION

-▪ Book Manuscript: Against Business as Usual: Power and Economic Interdependence in the Shadow of Emergencies.
+▪ Against Business as Usual: Foreign Economic Relations in the Shadow of Emergency Powers.

 Book Synopsis: Why do national security shocks transform patterns of economic interdependence in some policy domains but have only marginal consequences in others?
 This book shows that international flows of money, goods, and people become increasingly malleable as security goals – and executive discretion – take center stage in the policy-making process.
 However, this effect is diluted when industry groups and threatened politicians push back to defend business-as-usual.
 The book takes a multifaceted approach toward examining how this interaction of domestic and international pressures shaped foreign aid allocation, preferential trade, visa issuance, and global financial regulation in the U.S. “War on Terror” context.
 Using a wealth of original data and different methods, I find that security-economic linkages flourished within domains where domestic dissent was weak but struggled to take hold where domestic dissent was strong.
 These findings clarify the conditions under which foreign economic interests bend to national security imperatives and challenge widespread assertions that one trumps the other.

 ▪ Job Market Paper: “Against Business as Usual: Foreign Aid, Trade, and Migration in the Shadow of Emergency Powers.” (pdf)